-Wouldn't the last sentence in Luke 7:22 be great sign on a church building?
+Wouldn't the last sentence in Luke 7:22 be a great sign on a church building?
 I've thought how dramatic it would look splashed in giant letters across the end of a building so all could see

 Oh, I wouldn't put it there to imply that we had a "miracles show" going on in that building.
-I just feel that in some dramatic way we need to shout to the twenty-first-century world that God has visited His people.
+I just feel that, in some dramatic way, we need to shout to the twenty-first-century world that God has visited His people.

 To the worshipers coming to such a building, these phrases would emphasize the celebration their worship should be — the celebration of a personal relationship with a Creator who cares about His people.

 Of course, my huge sign might have very little impact.
 For the idea of miracle — a word which ought to send a tingle up our spines — has become blunted and dulled.
 Today, everything is a miracle. we've even got a "miracle" salad dressing!

 It was to His ministry of compassionate miracles that Jesus pointed to answer John's question about Jesus' Messiahship.
 What John's two followers witnessed was an ordinary day in Jesus' ministry.
 He didn't slyly let them in on some secret revelation.
 Jesus simply told these two men to go back to John's prison and report on these ordinary day happenings.